Tribute and Variety

 Home Show with Gary Collins, The Joan Rivers Show, Into the Night starring Rick Dees, The Paul Rodriquez Show,

 CNN, Dance Party U.S.A., Personalities, The Party Machine starring Nia Peeples, A.M.
 Los Angeles and many others.

-Currently hard at work on his latest soon to be released CD, Timmy continues to tour across the country, singing
+Timmy T continues to tour across the country, singing

 his latest songs along with his timeless 90s hits, gaining new fans everywhere he appears.